Small Intestine: Joy/Agitation

 - Close your eyes.
 Rest your hands on your lap.

-- I like to start my meditative practice by saying a positive affirmation in my head such as “May this be of benefit.”
+- I like to start my meditative practice by saying a positive affirmation in my head, such as “May this be of benefit.”

 - Once you have gotten into a rhythm.
 Make sure you are inflating your belly when you take these deep breaths.
 Take a breath in through your nose to a count of 4.
 Hold it in your belly to a count of 7.
-Breath it out through your mouth to a count of 8.
+Breathe it out through your mouth to a count of 8.
 Do this at least 4 times and no more than 8 times.

 Related Articles